 - Ideal for balayage and blending

-- They come in a 2-pack and in different colors
+- Come in a 2-pack with two different colors

 - Wide bristles cover bigger spaces faster